check-spelling-sandbox/materialize/doc/developer/design/20210714_reclocking.md

 1. Maintain a durable collection `remap` containing `FromTime` at each `IntoTime`.
 2. For each `IntoTime` that is durable in `remap`, summarize all input records up through `remap`'s `FromTime` at that `IntoTime`.
     a.
 The summary should contain an output collection of published records, varying as a function of `IntoTime`.
     b.
-The summary may optionally contain auxiliary information ("state"), varying as a funtion of `IntoTime`.
+The summary may optionally contain auxiliary information ("state"), varying as a function of `IntoTime`.

 The summary should have the property that for any `remap`, all `it` in `IntoTime` produce identical summaries when restarted with their inputs at `remap[it]`, and their summary at `it`.